Unofficial-kongor/Server-hosting/basics/port-forwarding.md

 # Port forwarding

 The server sends and receives packages ("game", "voice", "ping" and "stats resubmission").
-So in order for people to be able to connect to your server, you must forward these ports on your computer and on your router.
+So in order for the server to be accepted by PROJECT kongor, you must forward these ports on your computer and on your router.

 **With UseProxy set to `true` in COMPEL.json**